Dcode99/Blockchain-Healthcare-Project/README.md

 # Flask Execution

 To start the flask server, the command is "flask --app python_programs/api.py run --host=0.0.0.0".
 This command runs the flask application using the python program api.py on all public IPs, which for the primary node in testing is 128.163.181.53.
+Running without "--host" will only run the flask application locally.

 # Sources: